Skip to main content

 Child SAs, which means technically the initial Child SA uses a

 stronger KE method than for rekeys.
-The CHILD_PFS_INFO payload
+The negotiation of KE method

-proposals are guaranteed to be acceptable to both parties.
-For
+using this method are guaranteed to be acceptable to both parties.

 Deployments with a large number of Child SAs often use no PFS for